EU-REST European Union Radiation, Education, Staffing & Training

 WP4 - Project management, Coordination and Dissemination

-This WP will ensure the overall coordination of the project and monitor implementation of the proposed workplan.
-WP4 will also be responsible for the dissemination activities in alignment with the European Commission.
+This WP ensured the overall coordination of the project and monitor implementation of the proposed workplan.
+WP4 was also responsible for the dissemination activities in alignment with the European Commission.